 Immune System Boost

-Garlic effectively enhances the functions of the bloodstream by boosting killer cells activities, cells responsible for destroying cancer and other harmful microbes.
+Garlic enhances the functions of the bloodstream by boosting killer cells.
+These are responsible for destroying cancer and other harmful microbes.

 Giving your dog garlic fortifies the immune system and protects against certain diseases.
 Also, adding it to your furry friend’s diet means they’ll get plenty of protein, vitamins B6 and C and other minerals.

 Garlic, related to ginger, also detoxifies.
 Some of its compounds improve liver function by eliminating harmful toxins.